FAQs

 If there is a way that a dog can be de-matted & brushed out without pain or injury to the skin we will always do that.
 However, if the matting is severe or in sensitive spots, it is most humane to shave the coat short and start over.
 A dog’s coat will always grow back – they will only have a ‘crew-cut’ for a few weeks.

 The best way to keep your dog mat free is regular brushing at home with the proper tools for their coat type or having them bathed & brushed, or even just brushed by professional groomers.
-We charge $6 for 15 minutes of brushing if you ever need brush out services only.
+We charge $5 for every 5 minutes of brushing if you ever need brush out services.

 Is it okay to shave my dog?